 - Enjoy warm or store the remaining serving in the refrigerator.

-By reading this article, we hope you feel equipped with knowledge regarding one of the top superfoods on the planet and fully understand the best time to take maca root.
+Do you feel equipped with the necessary knowledge regarding one of the top superfoods on the planet and fully understand the best time to take maca root?

-By using natural supplements to improve your health issues, you may find that you can correct nagging symptoms or experience a performance boost without unwanted side effects of medications that can often make matters worse.
-If you’re experiencing consistent issues with fatigue or GI upset, it may be important to consider an elimination diet first or a professional evaluation with a functional medicine practitioner to help determine the root cause of the problem.
+By using natural supplements like maca root to improve health issues, you can correct nagging symptoms and see a performance boost without the unwanted side effects of prescription medications.
+However, if you’re experiencing consistent issues such as fatigue or GI upset, it may be important to consider an elimination diet or see a functionally trained health professional to help determine the root cause of the problem.